Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

 </p> -->

 A key property of our algorithm is that the denoiser is noise-level-blind -- it does not take as input $$\sigma$$.
-This allows an **adaptive** noise schedule during sampling, where the step size depends on the noise amplitute estimated by the model.
+This allows an **adaptive noise schedule during sampling**, where the step size depends on the noise amplitute estimated by the model.
 Additionally, the injected noise at each iteration can be tuned to steer the sampling trajectory toward lower- or higher-probability regions of the distribution, with guaranteed convergence.